 4. Do I know my target audience?

 As the fourth question in the 6 questions to ask yourself as a founder, this is vitally important.
 This is an important one.
 In order to have a profitable business, you need customers to buy your product or service.
 But you can’t try to sell to everyone.
 You will want to think through the specific group of people your business is geared towards.
-This step will help you decide where and how to market your business in order to focus on your advertising efforts towards the consumers who will actually use and buy what you’re offering.
+In other words, this step will help you decide where and how to market your business.
+This is to focus on your advertising efforts towards the consumers who will actually use and buy what you’re offering.

 5. What do I know about my competitors?